 }

-flag_rx variable indicates beginning of signal transfer.
+flag_rx variable indicates the beginning of the signal transfer.

 Download hex code for this circuit here: remote_light_switch.zip